 In 2017, moved by a piece on the evening news, the Learning Undefeated team saw an opportunity to take its MdBioLab to Southeast Texas to help schools that were damaged or destroyed during Hurricane Harvey.
 Initially raising funds from Maryland companies to send the lab to Texas for two weeks, the program has received more than $2 million to teach students onboard the mobile lab at schools between Corpus Christi and Houston.

-Since its inception, Learning Undefeated’s mobile labs have served nearly 200,000 K-12 students during more than 600 school visits.
-More than $7 million has been raised from corporate supporters, foundations, individuals, and state and local government to support Learning Undefeated’s STEM education programming.
+Since its inception, Learning Undefeated’s mobile labs have served more than one million K-12 students across all fifty states, and beyond.
+More than $15 million has been raised from corporate supporters, foundations, individuals, and state and local government to support Learning Undefeated’s STEM education programming.

 For the 2019/2020 school year, Learning Undefeated introduced a new mobile lab concept called Drop Anywhere Labs: custom outfitted shipping containers converted to mobile labs and designed to offer engaging, immersive and hands-on educational experiences and resources for students and teachers alike.
 Smaller, lighter, and less expensive than trailer labs, Drop Anywhere Labs offer a blend of career and skills education, providing flexible in-classroom resources that empower teachers and serve up to four classes simultaneously.